 Peer health advice, also referred to as peer-to-peer healthcare or peer support, involves learning from people who have personal experience with similar health conditions.
 This includes connecting in-person, online, by texting or on the phone.

 And the advice is free, from non-paid people with an interest in helping others by sharing their experiences.
 Fortunately, the internet makes it fairly easy to connect with people all over the world who have similar health problems.

 Don’t confuse peer advice with internet research!

 Using the internet to diagnose your own condition or to identify potential treatments can provide useful information.
 But it can also provide inaccurate information.
 This is not the same as receiving peer support online through forums for specific conditions.
-(For more information on the trustworthiness of internet research, read my blog post.)
+For more information read Can you Trust Medical Information Online?

 How often are people seeking peer health advice?

 A recent survey found that almost 25% of people look for information and/or support from someone with a similar condition.